 It's no secret: France is one of the most popular destinations for study abroad students, but it isn't exactly known for being a budget-friendly country.

 While studying abroad in France, you can try to use federal financial aid or find a study abroad program that offers scholarships, but what if that isn’t an option?
-Is it possible to study in one of the most expensive countries in the world on a shoestring budget?
+Is it possible to study in one of the most expensive countries globally on a shoestring budget?

 Find Hidden Discounts & Budget Perks Like a Local

 Whether you're studying abroad with a provider, through your university, or directly enrolling at one of France's many prestigious universities, here are a few quick tips anyone can use to save money while studying in France.
-Most of these methods are often used by local students and residents, and can totally work for you!
+Most of these methods are used by local students and residents and can work for you too!

 - Consider studying in smaller cities, away from Paris, for a more authentic (and inexpensive) French experience.
 Cities such as Grenoble, Lyon, and Cannes are good possibilities.